 So that means that our only option for amps is Marshall.
 For the amp head, the JCM800 is the one to go for.
 This is then paired with a 4×12 Marshall cabinet like the 1960B or 1960A.

-For something a little bit more budget-friendly, the JVM210C is a great combo amp.
-As long as it has a lot of power to drive the massive amount of distortion and volume needed for his sound.
+If you want to choose the combo amp route, the JVM210C is a great option.
+It has a lot of power to drive the massive amount of distortion and volume needed for his sound.

 For clean parts and songs without any distortion, Wylde switches over to a Roland Jazz Chorus amp.
 The JC-40 should do the job just fine or the JC-120 for a bit more power.